mholling/nswtopo/README.markdown

 Generating your own vegetation layer can be accomplished using the 'color range' selection tool in Photoshop, for example, or other similar selection tools.
 (Selecting on a single channel, such as green or magenta, may be helpful.)
 You can also create additional vegetation markings (e.g. for the distinctive, nasty heath that sometimes appears in ACT rogaines) using the aerial imagery.

+If you wish to create your canvas at a lower resolution, it is fine to resample (resize) the aerial image to smaller pixel count before selecting and colouring the vegetation.
+However, it is important that you *resample the image by changing its resolution* (usually shown in pixels/inch), rather than by changing the width and height.

 ## Plantations

 If you include the `plantation` layer, a representation of pine forest plantations will be added to your map in darker green.
 The accuracy of this layer is not guaranteed however.